Fritz Lobinger: Personal life

+Lobinger died in Pretoria on 3 August 2025, at the age of 96.

 Pastoral theory

-Working as missionaries, Lobinger and his colleagues at Lumko became advocates of inculturation to promote evangelization in a non-European context.
-They experimented with and documented ways of engaging parishioners in Church life.
-Confronted with the shortage of priests, Lobinger has advocated the creation of a new type of Catholic priesthood.
-He does not advocate the ordination of married men as peers of celibate priests.
-Instead he argues for the ordination of groups of married men, respected community elders, playing no role outside their local community.
-He also believes that the presence of these teams of married elders would enhance the laity's image of the celibate priesthood.
+Working as missionaries, Lobinger and his colleagues at Lumko became advocates of inculturation to promote evangelisation in a non-European context.
+They experimented with and documented ways of engaging parishioners in church life.
+Confronted with the shortage of priests, Lobinger advocated the creation of a new type of Catholic priesthood.
+He did not advocate the ordination of married men as peers of celibate priests.
+Instead he argued for the ordination of groups of married men, respected community elders, playing no role outside their local community.
+He also believed that the presence of these teams of married elders would enhance the laity's image of the celibate priesthood.

-Speaking with reporters in January 2019, Pope Francis provided an outline of Lobinger's views as presented in his book Priests for Tomorrow.
+Speaking with journalists in January 2019, Pope Francis provided an outline of Lobinger's views as presented in his book Priests for Tomorrow.
 He called Lobinger's proposals "interesting" and "a matter for discussion among theologians", while repeating his own insistence on maintaining celibacy as general practice while considering the ordination of married men to serve linguistic minorities and geographically remote communities.
 Francis also interpreted Lobinger to mean that the elders would enjoy only one of the three gifts conferred by ordination, leading prayer and celebrating the sacraments, but without the other ministries of teaching and governing.
 Lobinger objected that this interpretation diminishes the role of the elders in a way he did not intend, but allowed that "this is a time of moving into new territory and one must find a way".